pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/README.md

 When you open up Chrome Dev Tools and go to the `Network` tab, you can see that this file loads with an http status of [304](https://http.cat/304) or [200](https://http.cat/200)

-But because this is a 404 [page not found](https://http.cat/404), you should make sure we are sending through the correct status code.
+But because this is a 404 [page not found](https://http.cat/404), you should make sure you are sending through the correct status code.

 ```js
 // 404 Page not found